U7ama/CSV-to-Excel-Parser/README.md

-A React and Node JS app that converts a CSV file into Excell file and insert data in My SQL Database
+A React and Node JS app that converts a CSV file into Excel file and insert data in My SQL Database